Eschatologue/CM_wiki/docs/class/warlock/archfey.md

 In addition, whenever you cast that spell, you can choose one of the following additional effects.

-***Refreshing Step.*** Immediately after you teleport, one creature you can see within 10 feet of you gains 1d10 Temporary Hit Points.
+**Refreshing Step**  Immediately after you teleport, one creature you can see within 10 feet of you gains 1d10 Temporary Hit Points.

-***Taunting Step.*** Creatures within 5 feet of the space you left must succeed on a Wisdom saving throw against your spell save DC or have Disadvantage on attack rolls against creatures other than you until the start of your next turn.
+**Taunting Step**  Creatures within 5 feet of the space you left must succeed on a Wisdom saving throw against your spell save DC or have Disadvantage on attack rolls against creatures other than you until the start of your next turn.

 ### Level 6: Misty Escape